willyvaessen/100DaysofCode/README.md

 I'm built a Balance Sheet to learn about CSS Pseudo Selectors.
 Next, I built a piano with CSS.
 What's nice is that it comes in three sizes, depending on the screen size.

+## 31 August 2023

+Day 31.
+A whole month of coding a bit every day.
+Some days more than others, but at least a few lines of code every single day.
+Almost 1/3 of the way to 100 Days of Code, learning and making friends online.
+Today I want to continue on freeCodeCamp with one or two lessons, and maybe even finish the certification projects, but first there's work to do regarding Sharepoint.